If you were a Virgin Money business or charity customer on 2 April 2026

 |---|---|

-| For Business Fixed Rate Savings Account, Business Term Deposit and Business Currency Account | You can withdraw money to bring you within the FSCS limit without being charged (even if the account hasn’t matured yet).
+| For Business Fixed Rate Savings Accounts, Business Term Deposit and Business Currency Accounts | You can withdraw money to bring you within the FSCS limit without being charged (even if the account hasn’t matured yet).
 You don’t need to give us notice, but you’ll need to withdraw the money from your account between 24 February 2026 and 1 June 2026.
 Outside this window, you might not be able to withdraw your money until maturity, or you might be charged if you withdraw your money.
-This depends on your usual Terms.
-If the transfer date changes this window will also move, but we’ll make sure our website at virginmoney.com/nationwide-transfer has the latest information if that happens. |
+This depends on your usual Terms. |

 | For Business Notice Accounts | You can withdraw money to bring you within the FSCS limit.
 You don’t need to give us notice, but you’ll need to withdraw the money from your account between 24 February 2026 and 1 June 2026.
-Outside of this window, you will need to provide notice in line with your Terms.
-If the transfer date changes this window will also move, but we’ll make sure our website at virginmoney.com/nationwide-transfer has the latest information if that happens. |
+Outside of this window, you will need to provide notice in line with your Terms. |

 Virgin Money and Nationwide will never ask you to move your money to another account.
 If someone does, it's a scam.
-Stop all contact immediately and call us using the number on the back of your card, or you can find our number at virginmoney.com/contact/business
+Stop all contact immediately and call us using the number on the back of your card, or you can find our number at virginmoney.com/contact/business.

 You may want to speak to a financial adviser before you take your money out of any of your accounts.
-You can find one in your area at opens in a new window unbiased.co.uk Link opens in a new window
+You can find one in your area at opens in a new window unbiased.co.uk Link opens in a new window.